 The lateral plantar artery gives rise to the single plantar arch of the foot.
 This curves convexly across the bases of the second, third and fourth metatarsals.
 From this arch, plantar metatarsal arteries run forwards and bifurcate to supply the four webs and digits.
 The medial plantar artery does not supply the plantar arch and instead supplies the great toe.
 Perforating arteries from the plantar arch and its metatarsal arteries reinforce the dorsal metatarsal arteries 1.

-The veins accompanying the perforating arteries transport blood to the dorsal venous arch.
-The plantar muscles as a "sole pump" to aid returning venous blood flow 1.
+The perforating veins accompanying the perforating arteries transport blood from the dorsal venous arch.
+The plantar muscles act as a "sole pump" to aid returning venous blood flow 1.

 The phalanges are ossified from two centers 2:

 - one for the shaft: appears at 10th week of gestation

 - one for the base: appears between 4-10 years old, and fuses with the shaft around 18 years of age